jingshuw/website/content/post/heavytail-combination-2025.md

   - Theory
 ---

-A new preprint on Arxiv, *Validity and Power of Heavy-Tailed Combination Tests under Asymptotic Dependence*, develops a unified theoretical framework for understanding the behavior of heavy-tailed p-value combination methods under broad dependence structures:
+We have posted a new preprint on Arxiv, *Validity and Power of Heavy-Tailed Combination Tests under Asymptotic Dependence*, develops a unified theoretical framework for understanding the behavior of heavy-tailed p-value combination methods under broad dependence structures:

 👉 [arXiv:2508.05818](https://arxiv.org/abs/2508.05818)